 Add salt, pepper, basil, and parsley.
 Turn the Instant Pot to soup, and set it for 10 minutes.
 Be sure the valve is set to closed.
 Walk away and do…whatever you choose.

 When the timer goes off, let it sit for another ten minutes.
 You don’t want the pressure release to spray any soup because the pressure is too high.
-Recipes that are primarily liquid need to sit and release pressure naturally for a bit before you release it the rest of the way.
-After 10 minutes, release the pressure and open the pot.

 Stir in balsamic vinegar and sugar.
 Use your immersion blender to puree, and place in a blender (again, not more than a third of the way full and using a kitchen towel to manually hold on the top).
-Test for seasoning and add additional salt or vinegar as needed.

 Serve immediately with a sprinkle of cheese, or let cool and store in a sealed container in your fridge up to four days.